dynatrace-ace/monaco-self-paced-exercises/exercise-instructions/content/04 Delete and Restore configuration/index.md

-## Ex 6: Delete and restore configuration
+## Exercise 4: Delete and restore configuration
 In this exercise, we'll use Monaco to delete a specific configuration.
 Upon deletion, we want to restore all configs from the backup created earlier.

 Configurations which aren't needed anymore can also be deleted in an automated fashion.
 The `delete` command is a convenient way to remove one or more configurations from one or more Dynatrace environments.
 For example, Monaco can be used to clean up ephemeral configurations in development environments.